patstockwell/vim-monokai-tasty/README.md

 # vim-monokai-tasty

-Monokai forever! :tada: Inspired by Sublime Text's interpretation of monokai, this colour scheme makes use of cterm color numbers to support VIM running on a wide range of systems.
+Monokai forever! :tada: Inspired by Sublime Text's interpretation of monokai, this colour is both gui- and cterm-supported.
-It has been customised for Javascript highlighting, but works for all languages :heart:
+It works for all languages, and is particularly good for Javascript development :heart:

 ## :electric_plug: Installation